-ETA has asked the Projections Managing Partnership (PMP), a state consortium, to begin developing a mid-term projections procedure that may become available this program year.
-If the mid-term projections procedure is approved by the PMP board and ETA and is available this program year, states will have the option of publishing either the two-year projection (known as the short-term projection) or the mid-term projection, or states may publish both.
-ETA will inform states of the status of the mid-term projections procedure throughout the year.
+ETA worked closely with the Projections Managing Partnership (PMP), a state consortium, to make available a mid-term projections procedure to state projections analysts through the Projections Suite software.
+The mid-term projections procedure has been approved by the PMP board and has been incorporated in the software for distribution to states.
+In PY 2021, states have the option of publishing either the two-year projection (known as the short-term projection) or the mid-term projection, or states may publish both.